 At Launch Pad Brewing, the motto is “craft beer is our rocket fuel.”
 This space-inspired nano brewery—whose beer lineup runs the gamut from a Saison to an Imperial Stout and all flavors in-between—started in owner and brewmaster Dave Levesque’s garage.
 He and business partner Henry Rusch are both Air Force veterans who worked together at Buckley Air Force Base before retiring.
 Tucked into a strip mall in Aurora, Launch Pad attracts its fair share of active duty or military-tied guests due to its proximity to Buckley.
 Plus, the brewery is 100 percent veteran-owned and operated—the staff consists of active duty soldiers, veterans, or military family members.

 What to drink: Levesque recommends the Trinity, a Belgian Trippel that he’s been brewing since the beginning.
-Another standout is the New Horizons, a mocha IPA.

 Steamboat Whiskey Company, Steamboat